shubharthaksangharsha/apsara-universal-widget/README.md

 - **Send Email with Attachments**: Send messages with files, screenshots, or documents
 - **Complete File System Control**: Read, create, edit, move, rename, delete files and browse directories
 - **Web Automation**: Open URLs in your default browser
+- **🖱️ COMPUTER USE (NEW!)**: Full mouse and keyboard control using screen coordinates
+  - Click, double-click, right-click at any position
+  - Type text and press special keys (Enter, Tab, etc.)
+  - Scroll up/down, move mouse
+  - Coordinate-based navigation (0,0 = top-left corner)
+  - Requires screen sharing to see what it's doing
+  - **Example**: "Go to chatgpt.com and ask 'what is life?'" → Apsara opens URL, clicks buttons, types, and submits!
 - **Screenshot & Clipboard**: Capture screen, manage clipboard, paste content
 - **Memory Management**: Store and retrieve information across sessions (persistent to disk)
 - **Help with Tasks**: Assistance with planning, problem-solving, and decision-making